-The Company is an investment holding company while its subsidiaries' principal businesses are provision of IT infrastructure solutions services, IT development solutions services, IT maintenance and support services and entertainment products.
+The Company is an investment holding company while its subsidiaries' principal businesses are provision of IT infrastructure solutions services, IT development solutions services and IT maintenance and support services.
 Details of the principal activities of the principal subsidiaries are set out in Note 15 to the consolidated financial statements.
-There were no significant changes in the nature of the Group's principal activities during FY2023.
+There were no significant changes in the nature of the Group's principal activities during FY2024.